 Their new site is visually stunning and the information offered within is second to none when it comes to caged bird keeping.

-This is a facility that partners with veterinarians at the Ontario Veterinary College (OVC) as well is other institutions of higher learning in Canada.
+This is a facility that partners with veterinarians at the Ontario Veterinary College (OVC) as well as other institutions of higher learning in Canada.

 Hagen understands how to view the care of parrots holistically.

-Their contributions go beyond just creating a better bird food.
+Their contributions go beyond just creating better bird food.
 As an example:

 The instruments are tiny – 2 mm forceps – and are essentially the same instruments used for neonatal surgery in human medicine.

 I have a lot of voices chatting in my head just about 24/7.

 At the end of the day, I do ask them to come up with some sort of consensus and then be quiet so I can enjoy a sip of Jameson’s and some silence for a few minutes.

 The building of our blog posts is not a structured activity.
 Some fact-checking here, research information there – I start laying it out and wireframing it on Monday night then work on it every day till as late as midnight Friday.
 What you get is what I’ve coined reduction content leading to create what we feel are the best practices for caged bird keeping in the 21st century.